mdiin/migrer/README.md

 Indeed; and with good reason!

 In a production setting, rolling back a migration is dangerous at best, and you should never change a migration that has already hit production anyway.
-Should it happen that a bad migration got through your tests and QA, you are probably going to have a good time figuring out how not to lose data regardless.
+Should it happen that a bad migration got through your tests and QA, you are probably going to have to figure out how not to lose data regardless of whether you have a rollback migration or not.

 During development, re-creating the database whenever a migration not yet in production is changed makes more sense than rolling back followed by migrating again.
 Using rollbacks, you are exercising your rollbacks as much as your actual migration, which is probably not what you want.